ai-pipestream/platform-registration-service/docs/BUILD_PIPELINE.md

 https://raw.githubusercontent.com/ai-pipestream/platform-registration-service/refs/heads/main/.github/workflows/build-and-publish.yml

-(this is from the platfrom-registration-service, adjust as needed)
+(This is from the platform-registration-service, adjust as needed)

 #### `release-and-publish.yml`
 - Triggers on: manual workflow dispatch